XRPLF/rippled/src/ripple/overlay/README.md

 disable this feature, preferring the additional load to get the additional security of having validators check each transaction.

-Local checks for transaction checking are also bypassed.
+Several "local" checks are also bypassed.
 For example, a server will not reject a transaction from a cluster peer because the fee does not meet its current relay fee.
 It is preferable to keep the cluster in agreement and permit confirmation from one cluster member to more reliably indicate the transaction's acceptance by the cluster.

 ## Server Load Information ##